sigstore/docs/content/trust-security.md

       ctaText: ""
       ctaLink: ""
-    text: An open, accessible foundation behind the policies and protocols sigstore needs to work.
-It’s a new kind of trust grounded in an open source, distributed community.
+    text: An open, accessible foundation behind the policies and protocols sigstore needs to work, grounded in an open source, distributed community.
     header: Our foundations of trust
     bgColour: bg-purple-dark
     textAlign: center